 Email Marshall Smith if you need help from CU that the FAQ page doesn't address.

-- The ALEKS assessment is structured like an open-answer test and is individualized for each student.
-There will be a maximum of 30 questions on the assessment.
+The ALEKS assessment is structured as an open-answer test and is individualized for each student.

 You may go to ALEKS Technical Support if you have problems.

 If you need disability accommodations, please contact Marshall Smith (303-492-9031 or email@example.com) and we will assist you in making appropriate arrangements.